 Because of people like David Koresh and Michael Rohan -- a Christian tourist said to have Jerusalem Syndrome who tried to burn down the al-Aksa Mosque -- Israeli authorities take Jerusalem Syndrome seriously.
 Before the year 2000 hit, Israeli doctors and authorities and even the FBI were worried about millennial violence that might take place in Jerusalem.
 They feared that apocalyptic cults and dangerous charismatic leaders would commit terrorist acts in an attempt to bring about Armageddon -- and take impressionable tourists along for the ride.
 Fortunately, there was no rise in people admitted to Kfar Shaul for Jerusalem Syndrome.

-For more information about Jerusalem Syndrome and related topics, check out the links on the next page.
+For more information about Jerusalem Syndrome and related topics, check out the links below.